modelcontextstandard/.github/profile/README.md

 ### What This Shows
-Even without any special MCS driver in place, modern LLMs can already interact with well-described APIs.
+Even without anything special in place, modern LLMs can already interact with well-described APIs.
 The demo shows the minimal setup needed to close the gap between LLM and real-world functions.
 **This principle scales:** By standardizing function calling itself, the direct text input/output interface to LLMs, MCS makes this integration seamless and universal.
-Just swap in your API specs, add MCS drivers, and you have full integration in your AI app.

 ## Why MCS exists: The Problem with Current Solutions
 LLMs are becoming the core of modern software stacks, but connecting them to external systems remains unnecessarily complex.
 MCP deserves credit for being the first serious attempt to standardize function calling.
 It sparked the revolution and gave developers a protocol to build upon.

-However, MCP introduces fundamental challenges that make it harder to adopt than necessary.
+But let's be real, MCP is bloated.

 ### The Protocol Overhead Problem
 MCP creates a new protocol stack on top of JSON-RPC, essentially reimplementing what HTTP has solved for decades.
 This means:

 - Reinventing proven solutions: Authentication, request handling, error management – all rebuilt from scratch
 - New security vulnerabilities: Recent discoveries show the risks of custom protocol implementations  [2](https://thehackernews.com/2025/07/critical-vulnerability-in-anthropics.html), [3](https://www.oligo.security/blog/critical-rce-vulnerability-in-anthropic-mcp-inspector-cve-2025-49596), [4](https://thejournal.com/articles/2025/07/08/report-finds-agentic-ai-protocol-vulnerable-to-cyber-attacks.aspx), [5](https://noailabs.medium.com/mcp-security-issues-emerging-threats-in-2025-7460a8164030), [6](https://www.redhat.com/en/blog/model-context-protocol-mcp-understanding-security-risks-and-controls) et al.
-- Additional complexity: Developers must learn new patterns instead of leveraging existing HTTP knowledge
+- Additional complexity: Developers must learn new patterns instead of leveraging existing knowledge
 - New Tooling: You can not simply reuse what you build with MCP

 **The irony:** What you can accomplish with MCP, you can already do with REST over HTTP using battle-tested security, established tooling, and decades of optimization.